ianhdong/ianhdong.github.io/cs180/README.md

 ## Adding Homework Webpages

-There are 4 folders, one for each homework.
+There are 5 folders, one for each project.
 Each contains an index.html file.
 When the links from the mainpage are clicked, these files will be loaded, so edit these to add your homework webpages.